GantMan/solidarity-envinfo/README.md

 ## Install:
-`npm i solidarity-envinfo` or `yarn add solidarity-envinfo` This plugin will automatically be picked up by Solidarity (which should already be installed).
+`npm i solidarity-envinfo` or `yarn add solidarity-envinfo`

+This plugin will automatically be picked up by Solidarity (which should already be installed).

 ## :newspaper: What is Solidarity?
-What is EnvInfo?
+Solidarity is a file of environment rules which can be programatically enforced.
+It's a light weight environment checker for automation.
 #### [Read More About Solidarity Here](https://github.com/infinitered/solidarity)

+## :newspaper:  What is EnvInfo?
+EnvInfo is a module for gathering environment information.
+It's a robust data collector for environments.
 #### [Read More about EnvInfo Here](https://github.com/tabrindle/envinfo)